Amazonia

 After lunch we leave this little paradise, returning by the same ways to Rurrenabaque.

-Just before reaching Trinidad we pass Rio Mamoré by a small pontoon.
+Just before reaching Trinidad we have to cross the Rio Mamoré by a small pontoon.

-Trinidad, the capital of the department Beni, is a large Amazonian town where people rides in the evening with small motorbikes around the main plaza while conversing and having different kinds of milk shakes.
-No, not a joke!
+Trinidad, the capital of the department Beni, is a large Amazonian town where people rides in the evening with small motorbikes around the main plaza while conversing and having “Capuchino Frio”.

 Special attraction is a Boeing 727, which crashed in the jungle close to town.